 Mr. Chairman and Members of the Subcommittee, thank you for the opportunity to testify before you today on the role of the Forest Service in protecting forests and grasslands from invasive species.
-The Forest Service is committed to the prevention, detection, control, management and eradication of invasive species, and to restoring the structure and function of affected aquatic and terrestrial ecosystems on all lands.
+The Forest Service is only one of several agencies of the U.S. Department of Agriculture (USDA) committed to the prevention, detection, control, management and eradication of invasive species, and to restoring the structure and function of affected aquatic and terrestrial ecosystems on all lands.
+As such, the USDA supports the goals and use of collaborative partnerships set out in the Federal Lands Invasive Species Control, Prevention, and Management Act and looks forward to working with the subcommittee to address some concerns.

-Background:
+Background